tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_5.md

 The night is dark, a [moonless](https://www.reddit.com/r/nosleep/comments/1581vef/our_search_for_a_missing_teen_uncovered_the/) canvas above us as Reine and I silently guide our small boat through the murky waters of the Mississippi.
 The only sounds are the gentle lapping of water against the hull and the distant hum of the city, a world away from the mission at hand.

-We're dressed in black, our gear meticulously chosen for stealth and efficiency.
 The air is thick with tension, our senses on high alert as we near the coordinates where the Nightingale is supposed to dock.
 The plan is simple yet fraught with unknowns: board the ship, locate the Void Whisperer, and neutralize it.

 As we approach, the outline of the Nightingale emerges from the darkness, an ominous silhouette against the faint city lights.
 It's larger than we anticipated, its presence on the water imposing and foreboding.
 The ship is eerily silent, like a predator lying in wait.